 As always I start a sculpture from a block of clay, carving into it searching for the image inside.
 The general shape of the face begins to form.
 I start going into smaller details and notice that my face is much narrower than what I made them so I take some clay off.
 All of a sudden it seems that it's my mother's face.
 I never thought my cheeks looked like hers, or my eyes, but there she gazes at me, 30 years after she passed.

 When working on a self-portrait there is the question of resemblance.
 Is it important for me that the sculpture will look like me?
 That people will recognize me in the sculpture?
 Is it more important to FEEL that it is me?
 As I think of myself?
 In the age of selfie, a self-portrait is destined to show oneself as pretty as can be, with a complimentary filter to soften the faults, and in a glimpse of a moment to vanish in the abyss of Instagram.
-Plaster sculptures can survive for years.
+Plaster sculptures, on the other hand, can survive for years.
 This one moment in time that I perceived myself as in one of these sculptures will survive long after it will become a lie.

 I am fond of leaving my works to their uncertain destiny.
 I have done such actions before, either by making sculptures from unfired clay and leaving them in the field until they crumbled down, or installing a sculpture in a place I knew it can provoke vandalism (which indeed it did), or have a performance in which I let the audience hollow my (clay) sculptures until it collapses.